MinasCham/leetcode/README.md

 # Leetcode

 In this repository you can find my solutions to some Leetcode coding problems.
+All descriptions of the problems found in the READMEs are taken from the Leetcode descriptions.

 ## Problems and solutions